Sports—Badges and Fobs

 • 1939 games were usurped by the Japanese and are not counted as legitimate.

-In 1937, the Japanese colonial authorities created the Chosŏn Student Sports Federation 조선학생체육총연맹 (朝鮮學生體育總聯盟) which was designed to control the sports organizations of all colleges and universities on the peninsula.
-It ceased to exist in 1941 as the war inexorable turned against Japan.
+In 1937, the Japanese colonial authorities created the Chosŏn Student Sports Federation 조선학생체육총연맹 (朝鮮學生體育總聯盟), which was designed to control the sports organizations of all colleges and universities on the peninsula.
+It ceased to exist in 1941 as the war inexorably turned against Japan.
 On July 4, 1938, to control all facets of Korean society and to redirect the country towards total war, the Chosŏn Sports Association was forced to shut down.
 All of its activities and assets were now under the umbrella of Japanese colonial rule.
-In 1942, the Chosŏn Sports Promotion Association 조선체육진흥회(朝鮮體育振興會) was established to lead to the imperialization of the sports field.
+In 1942, the Chosŏn Sports Promotion Association 조선체육진흥회 (朝鮮體育振興會) was established to lead to the imperialization of the sports field.
 In other words, to make it useful for the war effort.

 The Chosŏn Shrine 조선신궁 (朝鮮神宮)